nitaybz/homebridge-tado-ac/README.md

 ## Installation

+This plugin is Homebridge verified and HOOBS certified and can be easily installed and configured through their UI.

+If you don't use Homebridge UI or HOOBS, or if you want to know more about the plugin features and options, keep reading...

-1. Install homebridge using: `sudo npm install -g homebridge`
+1. Install homebridge using: `sudo npm install -g homebridge --unasafe-perm`
 2. Install this plugin using: `sudo npm install -g homebridge-tado-ac`
 3. Update your configuration file.
 See `sample-config.json` in this repository for a sample.

-**install from git (latest version): `sudo npm install -g https://github.com/nitaybz/homebridge-tado-ac.git`
+\* install from git: `sudo npm install -g git+https://github.com/nitaybz/homebridge-sensibo-ac.git`

 ## Config file